abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/16-Implement resource tagging.md

     ![Screenshot of the All Resources filter with Company selected.](../images/l16.5e.png)

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-> - If you receive a success message, you can proceed to the next task.
+> - Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
-We are available 24/7 to help you out.
+We are available 24/7 to help

 <validation step="89462220-1bfd-4010-9d25-6aa484c243d8" />